LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 8. Self-Clean or EasyClean Is Not Working Properly

-The LG LSEL6337D includes EasyClean® and Self Clean functions.
-If cleaning modes do not start, stop unexpectedly, or leave heavy residue behind, the issue may be related to settings, door lock function, or buildup level.
+The LSEL6337D includes both EasyClean® and Self Clean.
+If cleaning modes do not start, stop unexpectedly, or leave behind too much residue, the issue may be related to settings, door lock function, or the amount of soil inside the oven.

 Possible causes include: